 By now it was all Iraq attack against Singapore defence and only brilliant keeping by Hassan Sunny and poor finishing by the Iraqis was keeping the scoreline respectable.
 The half-time whistle was certainly a welcome respite for the Singapore team.

 Almost immediately after the break it was 5-1.
 Sloppy defending allowed Mustafa Karim to find space in the box and find the net despite being surrounded by Singapore defenders.

 Singapore's best chance in the second half came when Qiu Li found Ruzaini Zainal unmarked at the far post with plenty of space, but his first touch was poor and the defender ended up clearing the ball.

-Singapore has now completed its World Cup Qualifying campaign with six straight defeats and just two goals scored, while Iraq progresses to the next round together with Jordan.
+Singapore have now completed their World Cup Qualifying campaign with six straight defeats and just two goals scored, while Iraq progress to the next round together with Jordan.